Monday, August 29, 2011

 Make sure each Top Plate is bubble side up:

-*If you are using Angle Plates make sure the leg hole is pointing in the right direction before drilling the screws in*
+*If you are using angle plates make sure the leg hole is pointing in the right direction before drilling the screws in.*

 Measure the hardware and mark its spot, so each piece is in the same spot.